COSC3020/tsp-held-karp-ClaytonBrown4741/README.md

 a specific subset of cities that it's already encountered.
 The code will need to go
 through and rememoize everything no more than n amount of times in order to account
 for all possible start cities, which brings our current runtime to $O(n * 2^n)$.
 However,
-the preparing of the new path will also take n amount of time and must be repeated for
+the preparing of the newCities variable will also take n amount of time and must be repeated for
 every unique subset/start city combo we come across.
 So therefore, in the
 end, the final runtime complexity will be $O(2^n * n^2)$.
 As for the memory complexity, it will be largely the same.
 This is because the cache will